madumlao/code-of-conducting-conflict/faq.md

 It would be wise to take SOME lessons from that community.

 The Linux Kernel community, and the Code of Conflict it used, may have had some problems in generating a welcoming, inclusive community.
-This code remedies of those issues by taking a strong stance towards promiting a welcoming, inclusive community WITHOUT compromising its strong points.
+This code remedies those issues by taking a strong stance towards promiting a welcoming, inclusive community WITHOUT compromising its strong points.

 ## I don't like or want to use the Contributor Covenant.
 Why should I adopt a code based on it?
 The Contributor Covenant is a well-meaning document with good intentions, primarily, the goal of making a welcoming, inclusive community that is against harassment.
 It has been massively adopted by a large number of software communities that have wanted to make an active effort into welcoming more developers into their community.